Cheapest car insurance carriers in South Dakota

 What is the cheapest car insurance in South Dakota?

 South Dakota is consistently one of the cheapest states for auto insurance.
 State Farm and GEICO are the most competitive national carriers.
 USAA is the best option for military and veterans.
-Nodak Mutual Group operates in South Dakota and is a competitive regional option.
+American Family and Shelter Insurance are the top regional options in the state.
 Enter your ZIP to compare current rates.

 What are South Dakota's minimum auto insurance requirements?